grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Ensure there's no pod `NotReady` (the number of ready containers should match the total number of containers, eg. `1/1` or `2/2`)
 - Run `kubectl -n <namespace> describe statefulset <name>` or `kubectl -n <namespace> describe deployment <name>` and look at "Pod Status" and "Events" to get more information

-### MimirKVStoreFailure
+### FireKVStoreFailure

-This alert fires if a Mimir instance is failing to run any operation on a KV store (eg. consul or etcd).
+This alert fires if a Fire instance is failing to run any operation on a KV store (eg. consul or etcd).
 When using Memberlist as KV store for hash rings, all read and update operations work on a local copy of the hash ring, and will never fail and raise this alert.

 How it **works**: